zammad/zammad-user-documentation/advanced/ticket-templates.rst

    in a field that would be filled by the template, Zammad will not overwrite the data present.

+   Templates can be applied as often as you like, but Zammad protects all fields that already contain values, no matter how they were filled.
+   Empty fields are filled from the template.
+To apply a template value to a filled field, clear the field first and apply the template again.

 Can't add or adjust templates?
    Managing templates requires additional permissions.
    Please ask your administrator to provide you with the needed permission or